MDIL-SNU/SevenNet/docs/source/user_guide/accelerator.md

 # Accelerators

+This document describes available accelerator integrations in SevenNet and their installation guide.

 :::{caution}
 We do not support CuEquivariance for [LAMMPS: Torch](./lammps_mliap.md).
 You must use [LAMMPS: ML-IAP](./lammps_torch.md) for CuEquivariance.
 :::

 [CuEquivariance](https://github.com/NVIDIA/cuEquivariance) and [FlashTP](https://openreview.net/forum?id=wiQe95BPaB) provide acceleration for both SevenNet training and inference.
 (For speed, check the section 2.7 of [SevenNet-Omni paper](https://arxiv.org/abs/2510.11241))